 A county-level check does not yield instant results- you usually have to wait a few days for the researcher to pool his or her findings.
 And because they are more labor-intensive, background checks that include a county-level criminal search are usually more expensive than a national criminal database check alone.

-When hiring a babysitter, a county-level check is the gold standard.
+When hiring a babysitter or nanny, a county-level check is the gold standard.
 It is exhaustive enough to clear your doubts about a prospect’s background and identity.
 You can rest easy knowing that they are not wanted lawbreakers from another county hiding out in yours.

 3. Social Security Number Check